sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 and friends plan.

 To save money on various taxes for his pre-paid T-Mobile plan, Rickey used [CallingMart](http://www.callingmart.com/).

+##### T-Mobile's Hidden Plan
+Gary writes in with this tip:

+T-Mobile offers a sort of "hidden" $30 a month plan.
+It has unlimited text and data and 100 minutes of talk.
+You get 5GB of data a month at 4G speeds and drop to 2G speeds (~56kb/s) if you go over the limit.
+To get this plan you MUST get an unactivated sim card.
+You can pick up a T-Mobile "sim kit" with an unactivated sim from either a Walgreens (most convenient since they are literally everywhere), a best buy or a walmart.
+Simply look in the electronic section.
+The sim kit should cost $10.
+Note that this only works if you own an unlocked phone (of course if you have a locked phone you can simply purchase an unlock code online for as little as $10 although you might need to check if your phone works on T-Mobile's band).

+The kit will direct you online where you can activate the card as well as choose the plan.
+The plan will only show up if you do it this way.
+You cannot find this plan in T-Mobile stores.
+The sim kit has a regular sized sim.
+If you need a micro sim you can either cut it yourself (google a stencil online, print and use scissors to cut) or head to your nearest T-Mobile store and ask them to cut it.

 ##### Micro-SIM cards
 Sometimes, locations that sell packages for prepaid plans only have normal SIM